brufdev/many-notes/README.md

     <img alt="License" src="https://img.shields.io/github/license/brufdev/many-notes" />
 </p>

-Many Notes is a markdown note-taking app designed for simplicity!
+Many Notes is a Markdown note-taking web application designed for simplicity!
 Easily create or import your vaults and organize your thoughts right away.

+It uses a database to power its features, but your files are also saved in the filesystem, giving you full control over your vault structure and making it easy to access or transfer your files to another application.

 Vaults are simply storage containers for your files, and Many Notes lets you choose to keep all your files in one vault or organize them into separate vaults.